 When things go wrong, it’s tempting to stick another Band-Aid on and get your products or processes rolling again.
 Hey, wait a minute!
 If we get to understand what is really causing failure and fix it surely this is a winner?
 Welcome to root cause and failure analysis, a proven way to quality improvement.

-Overview: What is RCFA?
+What Is RCFA?

-Before undertaking RCFA, it’s important to understand the differences between symptoms and causes, as the goal is to understand and address the true root cause of failure and not treat the symptom of failure.
+Before undertaking RCFA, it’s important to understand the differences between symptoms and causes, as the goal is to understand and address the true root cause of failure and not treat the symptoms of failure.
 Let’s clarify these two terms:

-• Symptom: a consequence, output or indication of a problem or failure
+• Symptom: a consequence, output, or indication of a problem or failure

 • Root cause: the primary reason a problem or failure has occurred